Print Edition - 2017-05-27 | MONEY

 ‘Local bodies must get adequate budget’

-May 27, 2017-The parliamentary Finance Committee on Friday directed the government to allocate adequate resources to the local bodies by creating specific criteria in the budget to be announced on Monday.
+The parliamentary Finance Committee on Friday directed the government to allocate adequate resources to the local bodies by creating a specific criteria in the budget to be announced on Monday.

 In its 37-point directive, the house committee has stated that the local bodies be considered as a basis for budget allocation to empower them, thus commissioning development tasks.

 The directive from house committee came one day after President Bidya Devi Bhandari presented the government policies and programmes that will form the basis of the annual budget for the fiscal year 2017-18, which will be presented in Parliament next Monday.